-A major purpose of this research is to obtain sufficient data from each person to allow 86 individual analysis to answer these questions: Can the Butler and Pogrebna findings be 87 replicated, and if so, does each person exhibit intransitive preferences a fraction of the 88 time or do only a few people exhibit intransitive preferences consistently?
-To address these 89 questions, response patterns and sequences will be analyzed via the individual True and Error 90 Theory (iTET) to properly address these questions.
-These analytic methods are necessary 91 because methods used in the past can easily lead to wrong conclusions regarding the issue 92 of transitivity (Birnbaum, 2013; Birnbaum & Wan, 2020).
-93
+A major purpose of this research is to obtain sufficient data from each person to allow 91 individual analysis to answer these questions: Can the Butler and Pogrebna findings be 92 replicated, and if so, does each person exhibit intransitive preferences a fraction of the time or do only a few people exhibit intransitive preferences consistently?
+To address these 94 questions, response patterns and sequences will be analyzed via the individual True and Error Theory (iTET) to properly address these questions.
+These analytic methods are necessary because methods used in the past can easily lead to wrong conclusions regarding the issue of transitivity (Birnbaum, 2013; Birnbaum & Wan, 2020).

-1.1 Criticisms of Transitivity Research
+Criticisms of Transitivity Research 1.1

-For the past 70 years, researchers debated how to analyze formal properties of algebraic 95 theories when data might contain multiple sources of variability and error.
-Luce (1997) 96 identified this problem as an unresolved challenge facing mathematical psychology.
-In the 97 case of the formal property of transitivity of preference, the property is defined on three 98 binary preferences, so an "error" in any of three choice problems could easily cause the prop-99 erty to be violated in individual responses when it was actually satisfied by a person's true 100 preferences, or error might cause transitivity to appear to be satisfied when true preferences 101 are not transitive.
-102

-In an attempt to deal with the problem that responses might contain error, some researchers re-defined "transitivity" in terms of binary choice probabilities, but that approach does not really solve the problem.
-For example, Weak Stochastic Transitivity (WST) is defined as $P(XY) \ge 1/2$ and $P(YZ) \ge 1/2 \implies P(ZX) \le 1/2$ , where P(XY) is the probability that X is chosen over Y. However, if an individual has a mixture of true preferences such that 1/3 of the time, the true preference order is $X \succ Y \succ Z$ , 1/3 of the time the preference order is $Y \succ Z \succ X$ and 1/3 of the time, $Z \succ X \succ Y$ , then WST is violated even though at any given time, all preference patterns were perfectly transitive, because the binary choice probabilities in this case are: P(XY) = 2/3, P(YZ)=2/3, and P(ZX) = 2/3.
-Thus, WST can be violated when there is a mixture of transitive true preferences.
+For the past 70 years, researchers debated how to analyze formal properties of algebraic the-100 ories when data might contain multiple sources of variability or error.
+Luce (1997) identified 101 this problem as an unresolved challenge facing mathematical psychology.
+In the case of the 102 formal property of transitivity of preference, the property is defined on three binary prefer-103 ences, so an "error" in any of three choice problems could easily cause the property to be 104 violated in individual responses when it was actually satisfied by a person's true preferences.
+105 Similarly, error might cause transitivity to appear to be acceptable when true preferences 106 are not transitive.
+107 searchers re-defined "transitivity" in terms of binary choice probabilities, but that approach 109 does not really solve the problem.
+For example, Weak Stochastic Transitivity (WST) is 110 defined as $p(XY) \ge 1/2$ and $p(YZ) \ge 1/2 \implies p(ZX) \le 1/2$ , where p(XY) is the probability 111 that X is chosen over Y. However, if an individual has a mixture of true preferences such 112 that 1/3 of the time, the true preference order is $X \succ Y \succ Z$ , 1/3 of the time the preference 113 order is $Y \succ Z \succ X$ and 1/3 of the time, $Z \succ X \succ Y$ , then WST is violated even though 114 at any given time, all preference patterns are perfectly transitive, because the binary choice 115 probabilities in this case are: p(XY) = 2/3, p(YZ) = 2/3, and p(ZX) = 2/3.
+Thus, WST can 116 be violated when there is a mixture of transitive true preferences.
+117